 Open Meetings

-Except as provided in Section 7.6.1, all regular and special meetings of the Board will be open to observation by any Member and any member of the public.
+Except as provided in Section 7.6.1, all regular and special meetings of the Board will be open to observation by any Member and the public.

 Closed Session.
 Notwithstanding the provisions of Section 7.6, on an affirmative vote of two-thirds (⅔) of the Directors present, the Board may meet in closed session:

-to consider the employment, evaluation of performance, or dismissal of an employee of WECC and to deliberate regarding decisions the Board may be called upon to make regarding the nomination, qualification, appointment, or removal of a member of the Board of Directors;
+to consider the employment, performance, or dismissal of an employee of WECC and to deliberate regarding decisions the Board may be called upon to make regarding the nomination, qualification, appointment, or removal of a member of the Board of Directors;

+to discuss whether a director has a potential or actual conflict of interest;

 to discuss pending or proposed litigation or to receive other confidential attorney-client communications from legal counsel; and

-to receive and discuss any information that is privileged, trade secret, cybersecurity, critical energy infrastructure information (as defined by the FERC), protected from public disclosure by law or that the Board determines should be confidential to protect a legitimate public interest.
+to receive and discuss any information that is Confidential Information under Section 1500 of the NERC Rules of Procedure, protected from public disclosure by law, regulation or court order, or that the Board determines should be confidential to protect a legitimate public interest.

 Attendance by an Affected Director.
-Closed sessions of the Board may not be attended by a Director under the following circumstances:
+Closed sessions of the Board may not be attended by a Director when the Director or the Board determines that:

-where the qualifications or performance of the Director or the Director’s spouse or children are being discussed;
+the qualifications or performance of the Director or potential conflicts related to the Director or the Director’s spouse or children are being discussed;

-where the Director is employed by an entity that is or is likely to become a party to the litigation being discussed; and
+the Director or an entity employing the Director is or is likely to become a party to the litigation being discussed; or

-where the Director or the Board determines that the Director would have a serious and substantial conflict of interest by becoming privy to confidential attorney-client or trade secret information that is to be presented to the Board in closed session.
+the Director would have a potential or actual conflict of interest by becoming privy to information that is to be presented to the Board in closed session.

 Announcement of Closed Session.
-Before adjourning into closed session, the Board chair will announce the purpose of the closed session in a manner that provides the public an understanding of the general subject matter to be discussed but which does not reveal sensitive or personal information.
-The Board will not discuss additional items outside the scope of this description.
+Before adjourning into closed session, the Board chair will announce the purpose of the closed session in a manner that provides the public an understanding of the general subject matter to be discussed but which does not reveal confidential, sensitive, or personal information.
+The Board must not discuss additional items outside the scope of this description.

 Confidentiality of Closed Session.
-All Directors and others present will maintain the confidentiality of discussions and decisions made in closed session.
-The Board will appoint a secretary for each closed session to keep minutes, recording the subject matter discussed in closed session and any actions taken in closed session.
-After a closed session has ended, the Board chair shall provide the public a general description of the business conducted during the closed session, without breaching the confidentiality of the information used in the session.
+All Directors and others present will maintain the confidentiality of discussions held and decisions made in closed session.
+The Board will appoint a secretary for each closed session to keep minutes recording the subject matter discussed in closed session and any actions taken in closed session.
+After a closed session has ended, the Board chair shall provide the public a general description of the business conducted during the closed session, without breaching the confidentiality of the information discussed.

 Waiver of Procedures